 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

-- Shake the oral suspension well before each use.
+- Oral liquid: Children should take the oral liquid with food.
+Adults should take it without food.
+Retake if you vomit within 30 minutes of taking the medicine.
+Shake the oral liquid well before each use.
 Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - Fosamprenavir is used with other medicines to treat HIV infection.
 Take all other medicines your doctor has prescribed as part of your combination treatment.

 - Contact your doctor or pharmacist ahead of time when your supply of this medicine is running low.
 Do not allow yourself to run out of this medicine.

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine